 Artificial Limbs: Dr.Franklin Survives death a second time and comes back as the final boss with a new leg and a arm.

 Artifact Mook: The electricity-shooting skeletons.
 The first one is encountered in a laboratory where it is brought to life by being electrocuted, which does much to explain why it attacks by zapping you with bolts of lightning.
-But then you continue to encounter electric skeletons for the rest of the game, all over the place, even though it's impossible to think that every instance of this enemy could have been created in the same way.
+But then you continue to encounter electric skeletons for the rest of the game, all over the place.

 Author Stand-In: The Programmer Einar Saukas has his own office in Dr. Franklin's asylum.
 Some other of the creators of the mod cameo as floating heads in his laboratory or as part of a meat-mauling machine in the final episode.